estebansolo/python30/docs/14_operator_overloading.md

 # 13
 ```

-Commonly, we think about comparing or making numerical calculations since it is something basic that we know since we were children, but this type of comparison can be performed with any class using some magic methods.
+Usually, we think about comparing or making numerical calculations since it is something basic that we know since we were children, but this type of comparison can be performed with any class using some magic methods.

-For now we will create a Product class with some of its basic attributes.
+For now we will create a `Product` class with some of its basic attributes:

 ```python
 class Product: